aeftimia/tlang/_sources/introduction.rst.txt

 Transpilers created with Tlang are designed to ingest context objects and return a generator of tuples containing output strings and new context objects.
 Context objects are immutable maps currently powered by `MagicStack's immutables.Map <https://github.com/MagicStack/immutables>`_.
-We hope to customize this implementation in future releases.
 The context object stores the input string under the ``""`` key.
 The input string is generally your source code, and output strings are one or more new versions of your code.
 Like writing a `BNF <https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form>`_ spec, Tlang allows you to specify terminals, and combine rules with alterations and concatenations.

 Let's start with a simple example.